Search Apply Now

 The focus of these units provide opportunities for students to apply knowledge to their professional practice.
 The units feature professional development, application of HRM knowledge in practice and opportunities for students to direct their learning to thrive and maintain currency in an uncertain business environment.

-Part C. Industry project
+Part D. Industry project

 You must complete one or both of the following units.